-THEMES FOR TODAY'S LECTURE Gene Structure & Function Part One (Text Chapter 2)
+THEMES Gene Structure & Function Part One (Text Chapter 2)

 - What is the Function of a Gene?

 - What are the Properties of Genes?

+- How Was DNA Discovered?

+- How Do We Know That the Nucleus Controls Cellular Functions?

 - What is the Evidence That DNA is the Genetic Material (Griffith and Avery Experiments)?

 - Is Transformation Universal?

+- Can RNA Be the Genetic Material?

 - What is the Structure of DNA?

 - What is the Structure of a Chromosome?

 - What is the Colinearity Between Genes & Proteins (how does DNA→protein)?

 - How Do We Know That Genes Function Independently of One Another?

 - What is the Anatomy of a Gene?

 - How Do Switches Work to Control Gene Activity?

 - What Are the Possibilities For Manipulating Genes in the Future?